BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 While we're in this area, surface at the top to enter Aquamarine Cave's Secluded Shore.
 Use Blast Powder to reach **Squirtle** on the left.

 Next, fly to Valor Mountain.
 Use the blue crystal and make your way to the Chamber of Awakening at the bottom.
-Dive down where we may or may not have fought Kyogre, then follow the path to the left and grab ZCrystal *Waterium-Z*.
+Dive down where we may or may not have fought Kyogre, then follow the path to the left and grab ZCrystal *Waterium Z*.
 Take JUST ONE set of currents to the left, then go up and to the right.
 Activate this fifth panel, prepare for battle, and head up through the now-opened door.

 !battle(["Kingdra",:POKEGANG8,0], "Underwater Field")